Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: The oriented cellular A1 -chain complex of a split, semisimple, simply connected algebraic group in low degrees

 where $\beta_{1},\dots,\beta_q$ are the simple roots corresponding to the $\sigma_1, \ldots, \sigma_q$, respectively.
 Thus, there exists $j\in \{0,\dots,q-1\}$ with $\alpha = \sigma_{1}\circ\dots\circ \sigma_{j}(\beta_{j+1})$.
 This implies that in $W$

 but then

 which contradicts that the length of $ws$ is $q+1$.
 Therefore, we must have $w(\alpha) = \alpha'$. \end{proof}

-\begin{remark} \begin{enumerate} \item Observe that Lemma \ref{lm:red2} (and its proof) is still valid if one replaces $s$ by a reflection in $W$, that is to say of the form $vsv^{-1}$ for some $v\in W$ and a simple reflection $s$ such that the root $v(\alpha)$ is positive (with $\alpha$ the simple root corresponding to $s$).
+\begin{remark} \begin{enumerate} \item Observe that Lemma \ref{lm:red2} (and its proof) is still valid if one replaces $s$ by a reflection in $W$, that is, an element of the form $vsv^{-1}$ for some $v\in W$ and a simple reflection $s$ such that the root $v(\alpha)$ is positive (with $\alpha$ the simple root corresponding to $s$).

 \item Observe that Lemma \ref{lm:red2} does not contradict the equation $w_0(-\alpha_i) = \alpha'_i$ that was already used in Section \ref{section Bruhat decomposition}.
 Indeed, $w_0s_i = s'_iw_0$; however, $\ell(s'_iw_0) \neq \ell(w_0)+1$. \end{enumerate} \end{remark}